top of page

 Kettle Falls Fur Trade Encampment

-Kettle Falls Historical Center, Kettle Falls, WA
+Kettle Falls Historical Center 1188 St. Pauls Mission Rd, Kettle Falls, WA 99141

-Friends of Spokane House will set up a living history encampment on the grounds of the museum to give demonstrations for the public about the day-to-day life and survival skills of the men and women involved in the early fur trade of the Inland Northwest.
+The Northwest Fur Trade Historians will set up a living history encampment on the grounds of the museum to give demonstrations for the public about the day-to-day life and survival skills of the men and women involved in the early fur trade of the Inland Northwest.

 2016-fosh-encampment-03-s.jpg